 Specified Work Vehicles

-The provision of specified work vehicles in which smoking is permitted is not mandatory, but is allowed for.
-An employer may permit smoking in a work vehicle, provided that:
+The provision of specified work vehicles in which smoking or vaping is permitted is not mandatory, but is allowed for.
+An employer may permit smoking or vaping in a work vehicle, provided that:

 - the public does not normally have access to the work vehicle, and